-The following table sets forth our capitalization as of June 30, 2009 (dollars in millions):
+The following table sets forth our capitalization at December 31, 2009:

-- on a consolidated historical basis; and - on an as adjusted basis to give effect to: the sale of 7,250,000 common units in this offering at the public offering price of - \$ per common unit; our general partner's proportionate net capital contribution of \$ million; and the application of \$ million of the net proceeds of \$ million (before exercise of the underwriters' option to purchase additional common units) to temporarily reduce debt under our multi-year revolving credit facility.
+- on a consolidated historical basis; - on an as adjusted basis to give effect to the sale of 11,500,000 common units in this offering at the public offering price of \$ per common unit; our general partner's proportionate net capital contribution of \$ million; and the application of \$ million of the net proceeds of \$ million (before exercise of the underwriters' option to purchase additional common units) to temporarily reduce debt under EPO's multi-year revolving credit facility and to increase cash and cash equivalents (while actual proceeds will be used to pay a portion of the purchase price for our acquisition of assets from Momentum and for general partnership purposes).

-The historical data in the table on the following page are derived from and should be read in conjunction with our historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
-You should read Enterprise's financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise's capital structure.
-The historical data below does not reflect events after June 30, 2009.
-In addition, the historical and as adjusted data does not include the effects of the proposed merger of TEPPCO with Enterprise.
+The historical data in the table on the following page was derived from and should be read in conjunction with our historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
+You should read our historical and pro forma financial statements and accompanying notes that are incorporated by reference in this prospectus supplement for additional information regarding Enterprise's capital structure.
+Except for the adjustments noted above, the capitalization data does not reflect events or transactions after December 31, 2009, including (i) the sale of 10,925,000 common units during the first quarter of 2010 in our January 2010 underwritten offering and (ii) the issuance of 2,795,549 common units pursuant to our distribution reinvestment plan in February 2010.